Case study: evaluating performance outcomes of a technology change management initiative in a health care organization

 The study was challenging and the findings were inconclusive for the research questions.
 However, the qualitative data gathered from the comments/recommendations section of the eCare Research Survey provided additional information in great detail concerning the research topic.
 The capture of detailed opinions, attitudes, beliefs and comments/recommendations expressed by the respondents provided suggestions for revisions of the eCare change management program.
 This qualitative data also provided implications for future research in the field of change management.

-Johnson, Dion Nathanial, "Case study: evaluating performance outcomes of a technology change management initiative in a health care organization" (2011).
+Johnson, Dion Nathanial, "Case study: evaluating performance outcomes of a technology change management initiative in a health care organization" (2012).
 Wayne State University Dissertations.
-Paper 379.
+379.

 Business Administration, Management, and Operations Commons, Library and Information Science Commons